frnrbt/ondorse-home/index.md

   - section_id: Intro
     type: section_hero
     title: >-
-      Business is a changing world.
-Get instantly notified of any KYC and KYB change.
+      Business is a changing world
-    subtitle: ABC
+    subtitle: Get instantly notified of any KYC and KYB change
     content: >-
       With increasing risks of frauds and enhanced regulatory obligations, access to real time corporate information is key.
 Ondorse’s always up to